-8.2.1.1.
+9.2.2.
 General Information

-- The size of the site will be 156m2 for all patrols (12mx13m).
+- The size of the site will be 14m x 13m for all patrols.
 Sites will be marked out in advance, and patrols should not alter their allocated site.
-Note that every best effort will be made to ensure that all patrols are given a square site; however some sites may vary slightly from this to take account of the space available in The Phoenix Challenge camping field.
-Also the front 1m of the site will take the form of a moat and should have a boundary around it and the entrance should be over it.
-So the usable site will be 12m deep and 12m wide. - Prior to the opening of the Phoenix patrols should have all of the equipment laid out on the front right of the site and there should be no marking of gadget or tent locations.
-It may be in the 'moat'. - The layout of each site is up to each participating team.
-Marks will go for the use of space and the design of the site. - 'Guy lines' supporting gadgets are also not allowed, but can be used in the gate if required.
+Note that every best effort will be made to ensure that all patrols are given a site that is 14m wide; however some sites may vary slightly from this to take account of the space available in The Phoenix Challenge camping field. - Prior to the opening of the Phoenix patrols should have all of the equipment laid out on the front right of the site and there should be no marking of gadget or tent locations. - The layout of each site is up to each participating team.
+Marks will go for the use of space and the design of the site. - 'Guy lines' supporting gadgets are also not allowed, but can be used in the gate, if required.
 Note: All holes must be filled in for final inspection. - No pre-fabricated gadgets are allowed.
 This refers specifically to the tying of lashings (typically tri-pod / figure of eight / sheer lashings) in advance of the competition.
 Any such lashings found on check-in will be dismantled and there will be a penalty.
 This does not refer to table-tops, fire trays, patrol boxes, etc. - Troops are allowed to have the different gadgets bundled together, colour coded for identification, etc, upon arrival if they so wish. - Tents may be of any type.
-However, at least one Icelandic tent is required. - There will be a strong focus on the Dining Shelters, their pitching, suitability of Pegs and ability to withstand the elements. - Fire extinguishers are banned on patrol sites.
-Past experience has shown that, in general, Scouts do not know how to use them, and often the wrong types of extinguishers are brought.
-Buckets of sand and water should be provided instead, (Note: Sand buckets should be covered to protect from the elements) and fire blankets should also be provided.
-No gadget is required for the fire point.
-However, a clearly defined fire point should be present on all sites.
-The Location of the fire point is important; it should be relatively central but not impeding general access to the site or any other gadget.
+However, at least one Icelandic tent is required.

+There will be a strong focus on the Dining Shelters, their pitching, suitability of Pegs and ability to withstand the elements.